PREPARE FOR CYCLONE SEASON

 At a minimum, your emergency kit should include the following:

-• Portable, battery-operated AM/FM radio with spare batteries
+• Portable, battery-operated radio and spare batteries

 • Waterproof torch with extra batteries or a wind-up torch that doesn’t need batteries